Phased Headless Rollouts

 • dwsid - Demandware session id

-To ensure a seamless user experience during a phased rollout, you need a way to route traffic to two different origins: the Managed Runtime environment and your B2C Commerce instance.
-This traffic routing can be handled by a content delivery network (CDN).
+To ensure a seamless user experience during a phased rollout, use a content delivery network (CDN) to route traffic to two different origins: the Managed Runtime (MRT) environment and your B2C Commerce instance.

 Imagine the following scenario: